 NHTW welcomes the participation of any organisation whose work reaches England’s key populations affected by HIV.

-A survey of organisations and clinics which participated in NHTW 2014 found:
+A survey of organisations and clinics after NHTW 2016 found that:

-- 96 per cent of agencies agreed that NHTW was a valuable addition to our HIV prevention efforts.
+- 88 per cent of organisations agree that NHTW is a valuable addition to HIV prevention efforts.

 Know Your Needs